 Summary

 During the Covid-19 Pandemic, the healthcare sector has experienced a great deal of innovation.
 Covid-19 has acted as a catalyst leading to a greater reliance on technology in the treatment of patients.
-While existing research explores the development of such novel biotech solutions, there is minimal research relating to society’s perception of healthcare treatment shifting to a further digital medium.
-A comprehensive survey was developed and disseminated through a network of contacts pertaining to a series of questions regarding biotech, user comfortability, and receptiveness to change in medical treatment over a two week period.
+While existing research explores the development of such novel biotech solutions, there is minimal research on society’s perception of healthcare treatment shifting to a digital medium.
+A comprehensive survey was developed and disseminated through a network of contacts on a series of questions regarding biotech, user comfortability, and receptiveness to medical treatment changes over a two week.
 Society’s perception of hospital procedure was hypothesized to have faced a change in areas like safety and methods due to the impactful nature of the pandemic.
 The data gathered was used to compare different populations of respondents.
-Statistical significant differences were not observed between identified populations using Chi-Square Analysis.
+Statistically significant differences were not observed between identified populations using Chi-Square Analysis.
 All respondents identified that they would be open to changes in the triage procedure that catered greater attention to safety even through new mediums to an extent.
-These findings can guide future innovators in the perception of the users of potential biotech solutions and raise awareness to healthcare systems on how best to handle patient treatment.
+These findings can guide future innovators in the users' perception of potential biotech solutions and raise awareness to healthcare systems on how best to handle patient treatment.

 Introduction

 Over the past year, COVID-19 has severely impacted all aspects of daily life.
-COVID-19 is a respiratory virus that originated in Wuhan, China in December 2019 [1].
+COVID-19 is a respiratory virus that originated in Wuhan, China, in December 2019 [1].
 The high transmission rate was evident in how quickly the virus spread all over the world.
-COVID 19 has a R0>1 ranging between 1.4 to 2.5 as declared by the World Health Organization (WHO) in a statement dated 1/23/2020.
+COVID 19 has an R0>1 ranging between 1.4 to 2.5 as declared by the World Health Organization (WHO) in a statement dated 1/23/2020.
 The United States of America reported the first case of COVID-19 on February 26, 2020 [2].
 Due to the rise of cases worldwide, the WHO declared COVID-19 a global pandemic [3].

-As a result, California imposed a Stay at Home Order on March 19th, 2020 making it the first state to do so, with other US states following soon after [2].
+As a result, California imposed a Stay at Home Order on March 19th, 2020, making it the first state to do so, with other US states following soon after [2].
 Precautions such as social distancing and mask-wearing were also implemented to limit the transmission of the virus [4].
 Across all demographics, society made a mass migration to online mediums of interaction.
 This included education, work, and social gatherings shifting to an online format in hopes of mitigating the spread of COVID-19 [1].

 Despite these efforts, a sudden spike in COVID-19 cases overwhelmed physicians, medical assistants, and the healthcare system as a whole [5].
 There were severe shortages of medical equipment such as ventilators to treat patients and COVID-19 testing kits [6].
-Medical staff not only needed to deal with the lack of equipment for the rising number of patients, but also risked contracting COVID-19 every time they stepped foot into a hospital [7].
-Many hospitals and leaders of the industry saw the need for innovation amid the crisis which resulted in a rapid development of medical technologies [8].
+Medical staff not only needed to deal with the lack of equipment for the rising number of patients but also risked contracting COVID-19 every time they stepped foot into a hospital [7].
+Many hospitals saw the need for innovation amid the crisis, which resulted in the rapid development of medical technologies [8].